Mayo Clinic building in Rochester, Minnesota

 Punnose Kattil, M.B.B.S., M.D.

-Dr. Punnose Kattil is a graduate of Pushpagiri Institute of Medical Sciences and Research Center, Mahatma Gandhi University, Kerala, India, and completed his residency at Kasturba Medical College, Manipal University, Karnataka, India.
+Dr. Kattil is a graduate of Pushpagiri Institute of Medical Sciences and Research Center, Mahatma Gandhi University, Kerala, India, and completed his residency at Kasturba Medical College, Manipal University, Karnataka, India.
 With clinical experience in emergency medicine and neurosurgery, he brings a rich clinical foundation to his work as a medical educator.

 Prior to joining the Department of Clinical Anatomy, he held faculty positions in medical education in India, where he developed a strong interest in integrating clinical context into anatomy teaching.
 Outside of work, he enjoys exploring Rochester’s scenic trails and walkways, finding both peace and inspiration in the natural beauty surrounding the city.